Blueshoe/pycloak/README.md

 PYCLOAK_AUDIENCE = None
 PYCLOAK_PUBLIC_KEY = None  # public key can be exported from keycloak (realm settings > keys > public keys)

+# if set, the issuer will be checked against this value
+PYCLOAK_ISSUER = None

 # header that transports the JWT; use HTTP_AUTHORIZATION for Bearer authentication
 PYCLOAK_TOKEN_HEADER = "HTTP_X_FORWARDED_ACCESS_TOKEN"